Jesse Winker Player Props: Brewers vs. Diamondbacks

-Jesse Winker -- 1-for-3 in his most recent game -- will be in action for the Milwaukee Brewers against the Arizona Diamondbacks, with Zac Gallen on the hill, on April 10 at 9:40 PM ET.
+After going 1-for-3 in his most recent game, Jesse Winker and the Milwaukee Brewers take on the Arizona Diamondbacks (who will hand the ball to Merrill Kelly) at 9:40 PM ET on Tuesday.

 Jesse Winker Game Info & Props vs. the Diamondbacks